bparanj/crystal/electronics/book/capacitor/coulomb.md

 - Coulombs: everyday electronics, circuit analysis
 - Faradays: electrochemistry, electrolysis calculations

-Faraday is a charge unit.
+Coulomb is a charge unit.
 Farad is capacitance unit.

+Coulombs measure electric charge, like the amount of charge stored on a capacitor.
+Farads measure capacitance, which is a component's ability to store charge for a given voltage.
+They are related by the formula:

+C = Q/V